-Typically, the reconfiguration of a four-lane roadway to three lanes: one travel lane in each direction, left turn lanes within the center, and bike lanes on each side.
-Some road diets may be asymmetrical however, with two travel lanes in one direction and one travel lane in the other.
+Typically, the reconfiguration of a four-lane roadway to three lanes involves one travel lane in each direction, a center lane for left turns, parking on each side, and enhanced accommodations for pedestrians and bicyclists.

-Example of an asymmetrical road diet with two lanes of travel, a separated bike lane, and parking in Somerville, MA
+Example of a road diet with two lanes of travel, parking and widened sidewalks in Concord, NH reduction in non-fatal crashes.